Assimilative Causal Inference: Applications to Nonlinear Systems with Intermittency and Extreme Events

 \subsection{A Nonlinear Dyad Model with Extreme Events}

 Let us start with a two-dimensional model, which nevertheless has strong nonlinear features with observed extreme events.
 The model reads as:

+where $\dot{W}_x$ and $\dot{W}_y$ are independent standardized normal random variables.
+Within the proposed ACI framework, only $x$ is assumed to be observed over time.
 This is a reduced-order conceptual model for atmospheric variability.
 It has been used to analyze the effects of various coarse-grained procedures on processes exhibiting intermittency, large-scale bifurcations, and microscale phase transitions.
 It is defined by an energy-conserving condition on its quadratic nonlinearities \cite{majda2012physics}.
 The following parameter values are used for this model: